Atlanta Falcons: Jim Mora years (2004–2006)

+Bobby Petrino

+Bobby Petrino, the University of Louisville's football coach, replaced Mora.
+Before the 2007 season began, Vick was suspended indefinitely by the NFL after pleading guilty to charges involving dog fighting in the state of Virginia.
+On December 10, 2007, Vick received a 23-month prison sentence and was officially cut from the Atlanta roster.

 For the 2007 season, the Falcons were forced to start Joey Harrington at quarterback.
 On December 11, 13 games into his first NFL season as head coach, Bobby Petrino resigned without notice to coach at the University of Arkansas, leaving the beleaguered players only a note in the locker room.
 Secondary Coach Emmitt Thomas was named interim coach for the final three games of the season on December 12.
 The Falcons ended the year with a dismal 4–12 record.

-After the tumultuous and disappointing 2007 season, the Falcons made a number of moves, hiring a new General Manager and head coach, drafting a new starting quarterback, and signing a starting running back.
+After the tumultuous and disappointing 2007 season, the Falcons made a number of moves, hiring a new general manager and head coach, drafting a new starting quarterback, and signing a starting running back.